It’s called one of the toughest food allergies to manage, since dairy is in everything. Meet 3 families facing the challenge – and thriving.

 “I feel more in charge of what I eat because I get to choose ingredients I know are safe for me,” says Zane.

-Kourtney hopes Zane’s Teal Kitchen will evolve into a brick-and-mortar restaurant.
+Kourtney hopes Zane’s Teal Kitchen will one day evolve into a brick-and-mortar restaurant.
 For now, Zane doesn’t miss what he’s never had.
 His mother points out that dairy-free products are getting better and better.
 “We focus on what he can eat.
 There’s no reason to feel stuck.”

 For Kristen Burden, Sundays mean dinner with her husband’s extended family.
 But when their son was diagnosed with milk allergy, she wondered if these events would ever be the same.
 Sure, pizza is a convenient way to feed a 21-person crowd, but one bite could mean big trouble for Eli, whose first spoonful of yogurt sent him into anaphylaxis at 10 months.